 Thanks to this activity, inter-institutional relationships have been formed with universities that can contribute, from an academic standpoint, to the development of practical solutions to the identified problems.
 Similarly, social enterprises, civil society organizations and municipalities have joined the initiative seeking an approach to sustainability and environmental commitment that involves people in the process of change.
 This participatory strategy is the differentiating factor that sets the GS apart from any other initiative, since awareness brings forth actions that involve not only individuals but their surroundings, be it the community, private companies, and institutions searching for joint solutions that lead to effective policies on environmental impact.

 Time to action!

-The implementation of this methodology showed that many of our daily habits that we consider "normal" are very harmful to the environment and that most of them occur due to misinformation.
+The implementation of this methodology showed that many of our daily habits that we consider “normal” are very harmful to the environment and that most of them occur due to misinformation.
 Many participants shared their experiences and opinions, where thanks to the indicators they were able to understand how those habits are harmful on a small scale compared to others.
-Based on these results, university researchers are devising innovative solutions that incorporate environmental psychology, behavioral economics and other disciplines that will allow them to design interventions and social experiments to better understand the problem.
+Based on these results, university researchers are devising innovative solutions that incorporate environmental psychology, behavioral economics and other disciplines that will allow them to design interventions and social experiments to better understand the problem and protect the environment.